oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 pairing scenarios.
 In that case, more complicated expressions might be needed to specify target node indices or to restrict capacity.
-For example, if nodes are expected to be paired but there are more nodes on the left that on the right, some nodes The following code snippet shows a *mismatched pairs* example where the orchestrator may have to cycle through the target nodes multiple times:
+For example, if nodes are expected to be paired but there are more nodes on the left than on the right.
+The following code snippet shows a *mismatched pairs* example where the orchestrator may have to cycle through the target nodes multiple times: